 Kimchi, sauerkraut, pickles and other fermented foods contain these good bacteria or probiotics.
 They might not be your first choice as an oatmeal topping, though.

 Gluten is the protein in many grains that give bread a stretchy quality.
 Most people have no issue with dietary gluten except for those with Celiac disease.
-This autoimmune disease treats gluten as foreign and attacks it in the small intestines, damaging them and leading to the poor absorption of nutrients.
+This autoimmune disease treats gluten as foreign and attacks it in the small intestines, damaging them and leading to poor absorption of nutrients.

 Not everyone agrees that oats should be part of your diet.
 Many who follow a low-carb or paleo diet tend to believe that all grains and grasses are not good for human consumption.